adnammit/notes/dotnet.md

 * includes the CLR and Class Library
 * Framework is currently at 4.8 and will be supported but will not be developed further

+## .NET Standard
+* Standard is a specification of .NET, rather than an implementation -- it is a successor of the portable class library
+* it defines the set of APIs that all .NET implementations must provide
+* kind of like another .NET Framework, but it is only used to develop class libraries -- it is a "bridge" between these different abstraction layers
+* example: you use Standard to write a shared library that is consumed by both Framework and Core applications (specifically you use Standard 2.0 as Standard 1.x is not supported by Core)
+* Standard can also be used to "bridge" between things like Xamarin, Mono and Unity
+* Standard will eventually be obsolesced once we no longer need to cross the bridge -- since the new .NET 5+ will be cross-platform compatible, mobile etc, we won't need to translate anymore

 ## .NET/.NET Core
 * an open-source, cross-platform reimagination of the common layer below all languages -- the basis of Core is the CLR Core
 * this strips a lot of backwards compatibility for things we don't need anymore -- this fresh start allows for much greater performance